 Mr. Trankina's personal practice spans several disciplines including drawing, painting, printmaking and jewelry but his primary focus is representational sculpture.
 Recognizing the historical legacy of artist materials, he is partial to bronze, stone, wood, ceramic and gypsums as final products while maintaining a largely traditional, hand-crafted approach to art making.
 With long gestation periods abutted by bursts of activity his process is one that defers formalism to his subjects and what intangible affects they carry.
 Through material and visual reference, he evokes the historical continuum of sculptural discourse with sociopolitical, physiological, and philosophical themes.
 To him, sculpting is the means by which one meditates and synthesizes the world that allows complex emotion and thought to find a physical home.

-Originally from Los Angeles, CA, Mr. Trankina now resides and works in Duluth, GA.
-There he conducts his private practice in art and provides freelance, commission and consulting services to individuals, companies and institutions.
-He also conducts workshops, private tutoring and mentorship in sculpture, and drawing.
+Originally from Los Angeles, CA, Mr. Trankina now resides and works in Duluth, GA where he is a professor of foundation studies and conducts his private practice providing freelance, commission and consulting services.